 During 2022-25 I will be engaged full-time on a Leverhulme Trust Major Research Fellowship.
 You can find out more about my project hereLink opens in a new window.
 This focuses on the social and cultural history of the obesogenic food environment in the UK, with a particular focus on the Black Country region of the West Midlands during the 20th Century.

-Other recent research projects, funded by the Global Challenges Research Fund (GCRF), have focused on issues such as rare earth elements mining in northern Myanmar, the illicit trans-border commodity trade in jadeite between Myanmar and China, including perceptions of environmental destruction and contested notions of heritage.
-I am also actively engaged in local research partnerships looking at the social and cultural impact of drug production and drug-related harms in communities seeking to escape from cycles of political violence in Myanmar.
-This project also develops comparative analysis with research partners in Afghanistan, and Colombia.
+Other recent research projects, funded by the Global Challenges Research Fund (GCRF), have focused on issues such as rare earth elements mining in northern Myanmar, the illicit trans-border commodity trade in jadeite between Myanmar and China, and the social and cultural impact of drug production and drug-related harms in communities seeking to escape from cycles of political violence in Myanmar: